Citizenry/platform/docs/design/design-process.md

 ### 3. Heavy design

 'Heavy designs' are epics, features, issues, and projects that either has no previous basis for design e.g. a completely new product, [Intellectual Property](https://en.wikipedia.org/wiki/Intellectual\_property) or campaign. or a fundamental rethink and redesign of an existing feature or product.
-These are often features, issues or projects that span or affect multiple parts of a Ushahidi product. e.g. A new data export integration that operates in fundamentally different ways to the existing data export methods and requires analysis of existing ways that users interact with data export as well as the new way of exporting data. ([See HDX epic](https://github.com/ushahidi/platform/issues/2397) and the [subsequent design prototype](https://xd.adobe.com/view/2690f082-d88d-4788-5db7-b04c9474a404-50a1/?fullscreen))
+These are often features, issues or projects that span or affect multiple parts of a StreetSignal product. e.g. A new data export integration that operates in fundamentally different ways to the existing data export methods and requires analysis of existing ways that users interact with data export as well as the new way of exporting data. ([See HDX epic](https://github.com/streetsignal/platform/issues/2397) and the [subsequent design prototype](https://xd.adobe.com/view/2690f082-d88d-4788-5db7-b04c9474a404-50a1/?fullscreen))

 We 'heavy design', often our intention is to design within the limits of existing patterns and where appropriate and achievable, leave the usability, UI, and interactions better than they were previously.

 'Heavy design' will need to include user testing and user validation/feedback.
 The minimum requirement for user testing to observe meaningful results and mitigate bias is 5 user testers.

-'Heavy design' will often take longer time-wise, approximately no less than 3 days and sometimes up to 1 month inclusive of Ushahidi team feedback, demos and user testing with appropriate revisions.
+'Heavy design' will often take longer time-wise, approximately no less than 3 days and sometimes up to 1 month inclusive of StreetSignal team feedback, demos and user testing with appropriate revisions.

 [Usertesting process](user-testing-process.md)